yifan-gu/a-scheduler-proto/README.md

 #Schedule Policy.

+In branch aging:
+1. Prefer old request (avoid starvation)

+In branch throughput
-Fairness schedule, serve the small demands first.
+2. Serve the small tasks first.
-It will have starvation problem, I will take care of that later.

 #To run